-We already know that companies like Apple, Microsoft, and IBM are using agile product development to achieve speed, adaptability, and user value.
-But it’s not just them: according to the KnowledgeHut’s 2020 State of Agile Report, 95% of organizations have adopted agile in some of their teams.
+We already know that companies like Apple, Microsoft and IBM are using agile product development to achieve speed, adaptability and user value.
+But it’s not just them: according to the KnowledgeHut’s 2020 State of Agile Report, 95% of organisations have adopted agile in some of their teams.

 We have spent years building a great product, and needless to say, the decision-making process has evolved as our company has grown.

 We currently work in a scrum framework with agile practices, which is more or less the most common methodology when it comes to software development.

 The Scrum Guide emphasises that scrum is essentially a holistic process theory where the team would have to pick and choose what works best for them.

 Like any new process, in the first few months I started working at Storyteq, there was a lot of trial and error into finding how we, as a team, work best.
 We would adjust ourselves into using the scrum framework as a guideline to help us streamline our working mannerisms, yet we did it with ease.

 While it took us some time to really find our ground and observe what works and what doesn’t, this transacted into how much the team can really work well with each other and the adaptability towards the agility of how we work.

 My position is tangled in a web of different departments so I use a clear framework for the decision-making process: